firedrakeproject/firedrake/docs/source/boundary_conditions.rst

 Variational problems
 ~~~~~~~~~~~~~~~~~~~~

-Both linear and nonlinear PDEs are solved in residual form in
-Firedrake using the `PETSc SNES interface <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/SNES/>`_.
-In the case of linear
-systems, a single step of Newton is employed.
+We here outline the assembly process of a problem with :class:`~.EquationBC`.

-In the following we will use ``F`` for the residual :class:`~ufl.form.Form`
+We will use ``F`` for the residual :class:`~ufl.form.Form`
 and ``J`` for the Jacobian :class:`~ufl.form.Form`.
-In both cases these
-forms do not include the boundary conditions.
-A Form boundary condition :class:`~.EquationBC` object separately carries ``F_{Form}``
+An equation boundary condition :class:`~.EquationBC` object separately carries
-for the boundary residual :class:`~ufl.form.Form` and ``J_{Form}`` for the
+``Fb`` for the boundary residual :class:`~ufl.form.Form` and ``Jb``
-boundary Jacobian :class:`~ufl.form.Form`.
+for the boundary Jacobian :class:`~ufl.form.Form`.
-Additionally ``u`` will be the solution :class:`~.Function`.
+As before, ``u`` represents the solution :class:`~.Function`.

-Form boundary conditions are applied as follows:
+Equation boundary conditions are applied as follows:

 1. Each time the solver assembles the Jacobian matrix, the following happens.

    a) ``J`` is assembled using modified indirection maps in which the
-      row indices associated with form boundary condition node have been replaced by negative
+      row indices (and "not" the column indices) associated with the equation
+      boundary condition nodes have been replaced by negative values;
-      values.
-PETSc interprets these negative indices as an
-      instruction to drop the corresponding entry.
+      the corresponding entries are thus dropped.

-   b) ``J_{Form}`` is assembled to populate the form boundary node rows
+   b) ``Jb`` is assembled to populate the equation boundary node rows
       that are not populated in a).

 2. Each time the solver assembles the residual, the following happens.

    a) ``F`` is assembled using unmodified indirection maps taking no
       account of the boundary conditions.
-This results in an assembled
-      residual which is correct on the non-boundary condition nodes but
-      contains spurious values in the boundary condition entries.

-   b) The entries of ``F`` corresponding to boundary condition nodes
+   b) The entries corresponding to boundary condition nodes
       are set to zero.

-   c) ``F_{Form}`` is assembled to populate the entries corresponding to
+   c) ``Fb`` is assembled to populate the entries corresponding to
-      the form boundary condition nodes that have been zeroed in b).
+      the equation boundary condition nodes that have been zeroed in b).